Patrick0778/Kredify/backend/README_Instructions.md

+# Loom Demo Preparation – Kredify

+## Summary of Adjustments for Demo

+1. **Aiken Policy Script**

+   - Compiled the Aiken contract (`credential_nft_validator.ak`) for NFT minting.
+Ensure the compiled `.plutus` or `.cbor` file is available and its path is referenced in the backend mint endpoint.

+2. **Backend Adjustments**

+   - `/files/upload` endpoint uploads files to IPFS and returns the hash and metadata.
+   - `/mint/mint` endpoint mints NFTs using the institution signing key (`Muk_key_uni.skey`).
+   - Backend uses a constant institution signing key for all minting.
+   - The `policyScriptPath` in the mint endpoint must match the compiled Aiken policy file path.
+   - Error handling and endpoint testing confirmed.

+3. **Frontend Adjustments**

+   - State for `ipfsHash`, `credentialMetadata`, and error handling added in `create-credential-steps.tsx`.
+   - Defined a `CredentialMetadata` interface for type safety.
+   - `handleFileUpload` calls the backend and stores IPFS hash and metadata.
+   - `handleSubmit` calls the backend mint endpoint, passing the correct parameters and displaying the transaction hash.
+   - UI feedback for upload and minting (loading, error, and success states) implemented.
+   - Ensure the recipient Cardano address and policy script path are set correctly in the frontend.

+4. **Demo Script**

+   - Test the full flow: upload a PDF/image, enter metadata, mint the NFT, and display the transaction hash.
+   - Show the NFT on Cardano explorer using the transaction hash.

+5. **Final Checklist**
+   - [x] Aiken contract compiled and path known.
+   - [x] Backend endpoints tested and working.
+   - [x] Frontend can upload, mint, and display results.
+   - [x] All error messages are user-friendly.
+   - [x] Demo script ready.

+---

+**You are now ready to record your Loom demo!**

+- Show the upload, metadata, and minting steps.
+- Show the minted NFT and transaction hash.
+- (Optional) Show the NFT on Cardano explorer.

+---

+**If you need to change the recipient address or policy script path for your demo, update those values in your frontend code.**

+---

 # Kredify Backend – System Overview & Implementation Instructions

 This document outlines the architecture and implementation steps for building a blockchain-based credential issuance and verification system using Cardano, IPFS, and Aiken smart contracts.